 In brief the AWR says that:

-- Agency Workers also have ‘Day 1’ rights – to be told of any relevant vacancies at the client’s organisation during their assignment; the right to be treated no less favourably than a comparable worker in relation to collective facilities and amenities at the hirers workplace; and the right not to suffer any detriment or dismissal for asserting their rights under these Regulations.
+- Agency Workers also have ‘Day One’ rights – to be told of any relevant vacancies at the client’s organisation during their assignment; the right to be treated no less favourably than a comparable worker in relation to collective facilities and amenities at the hirers workplace; the right not to suffer any detriment or dismissal for asserting their rights under these Regulations.

 In-Scope of the AWR

-- All ‘agency workers’, including Locums, supplied through a Temporary Work Agency (TWA) to an employer (which includes Recruitment / Staffing / Temp Agencies) to work on a temporary basis and paid on a PAYE basis by the TWA will be in-scope and entitled under the AWR to receive equal treatment with comparable permanent employees.
+- All ‘agency workers’, including Locums, supplied through a Temporary Work Agency (TWA) to an employer (which includes Recruitment/Staffing/Temp Agencies) to work on a temporary basis and paid on a PAYE basis by the TWA will be in scope and entitled under the AWR to receive equal treatment with comparable permanent employees.
 These workers must have a contract or agreement with the TWA and will do temporary work for an end ‘hirer’ (the Company they go to work at) and work under the ‘hirers’ direction or supervision

 Out-of-Scope of the AWR